Our Mission

 The church affirms that God is a creative God and that the image of God is within each and every person.
 Therefore, the congregation has committed itself to be an Open and Affirming church to ensure that each and every person knows from the very beginning that they are welcome and will be honored and loved for who they are - as they are.
 We cultivate community in small conversations before or after worship and in more intentional ways through shared studies and hosting events to bring neighbors together such as:

-Monthly Potlucks after worship on the 1st Sunday of each month
+After worship (12-ish) on the 1st Sunday of each month.

-Community Breakfasts: the 3rd Tuesday of each month
+The morning of the 3rd Tuesday of each month.

 Doing Our Part of Restorative Justice